Teaching Conference March 19–21, 2025 | Keynote March 19 | Worldwide Via Zoom

 Learning Objectives

-• Engaging Assignment Design: Create an asynchronous oral presentations assignment that can boost student interaction and participation
+• Create an asynchronous oral presentation assignment to boost student interaction.

-• Strategies for Assessment: Develop a rubric that evaluates presentation quality and peer feedback.
+• Develop rubrics that assess presentation quality and peer feedback.

 Target Audience